The bridge in Puenta la Reina has elegant lines.

-We crossed the Arga on the way out of Puente la Reina.
-It would be the last time.
+We crossed the Arga on our way out of Puente la Reina—our final encounter with its waters.

-My eyes drifted with the water.
-I’d like to see that delta one day.
+My eyes drifted with the current: I’d like to see that delta one day.
 I hear the birding is terrific.**

 The masonry bridge over the Arga is a medieval marvel.
 It has withstood the current for more than a thousand years.
 Massive footings support six arches that provide a passageway that is 110 meters long.
 “Windows” between the primary arches lighten the structure and allow water to pass through in flood season.